RDCEP/NLCEQ_CODE/ReadMe.txt

+Reference: Cai, Yongyang, Kenneth L. Judd, and Jevgenijs Steinbuks (2017).
+A nonlinear certainty equivalent approximation method for dynamic stochastic problems.
+Quantitative Economics, 8(1), 117-147.

 There are four GAMS code files in this package, for the examples in the following paper Cai, Y., K.L.
 Judd, and J. Steinbuks (2016).
 A nonlinear certainty equivalent approximation method for dynamic stochastic problems.
 Quantitative Economics (forthcoming).

 The code file growth4D_NLCEQ.gms is for the 2-country real business cycle problem in Section 4 of the above paper; Food_Energy_NLCEQ.gms solves the dynamic stochastic